 It may be when someone avoids uncomfortable situations knowing they could lead to anxiety.
-Thus, they just avoid situations which might cause them to shut down emotionally.
+Thus, they just avoid situations that might cause them to shut down emotionally.

 But emotional detachment disorder could also refer to people who shut down emotionally when dealing with a stressful situation.

 The classic silent treatment, while not necessarily indicative of someone having emotional detachment disorder, is a great example of this latter description.

 If your marriage struggles with your spouse giving the silent treatment, just know it’s NOT acceptable and IS a form of abuse and manipulation.

 So I really suggest you take a moment and review my highly shared article that defines the Silent Treatment (click to read my article), explains just how toxic it is AND walks you through fixing it in your marriage.

 There are a few things to look for if you think your wife has emotional detachment.
 So review the following list of symptoms and see how many fit:

 - She is unable to share her emotions

 - She’d rather be on her phone than talk

 - She suddenly goes quiet and shuts down